Yayaka/Yayaka/specification/index.md

 An action to follow a remote social graph service.

 - Destination MUST be a social graph service.
-- Sender MUST be a social graph service.
+- Sender MUST be an authourized social graph service.
-- Sender MUST be trusted by the user.
 - Payload have following properties
   - MUST **identity-host** string
   - MUST **user-id** string